BrunoMMendonca/forecast-alchemy-studio/AI Memory/Optimization reassons.md

 # Optimization reasons

+There are 2 optimization methods GRID and AI.
+The AI method is disablable in the setings.
+The AI method uses the GRID method results as a source to prompt AI.

-1. **CSV Upload:** Whenever a CSV is uploaded ("Upload"), after clicking "Confirm Mapping and Import", optimization runs to detect the best parameters of all models, for all SKUs, using up to 2 different methods (AI, if enabled, and Grid Search).
+1. **CSV Upload:** Whenever a CSV is uploaded ("Upload"), after clicking "Confirm Mapping and Import", optimization runs to detect the best parameters of all models, for all SKUs, using up to 2 different methods (AI, if enabled, and Grid).
    → **Scope:** ALL_MODELS / ALL_SKU / ALL_METHODS

-2. **Data Cleaning:** When a SKU's historic data is cleaned ("Clean and prepare"), either manually or via CSV import, optimization runs to find the best parameters of all models for that single SKU.
+2. **Data Cleaning:** When a SKU's historic data is cleaned ("Clean and prepare"), either manually or via CSV import, optimization runs to find the best parameters of all models for the cleaned SKU.
+Multiple single SKU jobs can be added for CSV import.
    → **Scope:** ALL_MODELS / 1_SKU / ALL_METHODS

 3. **Enabling AI Optimization:** When AI Optimization is enabled, the system optimizes the parameters of all models for all SKUs using the AI method.
    → **Scope:** ALL_MODELS / ALL_SKU / 1_METHOD (AI)

+4. **Config change:** If a configuration changes the expected result of the forecasts (eg: forecast horizon) → **Scope:** ALL_MODELS / ALL_SKU / ALL_METHODS
 ---

 **Note:**